Artalaxies/testing_platform/README.md

 ### Product Direction

-Our team decided to focus on Track 3, the DAO toolkit.
 For our project we specifically explored developing a platform for community management and e-commerce to take place.
 In addition, we also explored the idea of how to bring NFTs into the physical world.

 ### Introduction
 Artalaxies is a decentralized marketplace that focuses on providing anonomyous art designers a platform to produce and protect their NFT derivatives with the use of web 3.0 tech stack and e-commerce system.
 The platform allows for buyers to purchase physical products that have the nft content embedded, without the artist loosing ownership of the NFT itself.